ButkiewiczP/JamTracker/README.md

 ---------------
 Version History
 ===============
+    + 07/04/2013 - All offsets for player's stats now available.
     + 03/21/2013 - Removed old OCR code from the project.
 Moved to reading memory
     + 03/14/2013 - Stable build of StateTracer added to project
     + 02/21/2013 - **Initial Upload**